jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 !!! note "User-Specific Rules"
     Rules like "Is Played by [User]" or "Is Favorite for [User]" that reference non-existent users will need to be updated manually.

+## Performance Settings

+### Parallel Concurrency Limit

+Control how many threads are used during individual playlist refreshes:

+- **Auto-detect (default)**: Leave empty or set to `0` to automatically detect the optimal number of threads based on your CPU cores
+- **Custom limit**: Set a specific number to limit parallel processing within a playlist refresh (e.g., `4` for 4 threads processing items simultaneously)
+- **Disable parallelism**: Set to `1` to process playlist items sequentially (one at a time, useful for troubleshooting or low-resource systems)

+!!! tip "When to Adjust"
+    - **Increase** if you have large playlists and a powerful multi-core CPU
+    - **Decrease** if you experience high CPU usage or system slowdowns during playlist refreshes
+    - **Set to 1** if you need to debug playlist refresh issues or have very limited system resources

 ## Manual Configuration (Advanced Users)